radxa-pkg/radxa-overlays/README.md

 ## Download prebuilt artifacts

 As part of our CI pipeline, the built overlays are uploaded at the end.
-You can find all CI runs [here](https://github.com/radxa/overlays/actions), and the artifact is located inside each indvidual run.
+You can find all CI runs [here](https://github.com/radxa/overlays/actions), and the artifact is located inside each run.

 Please be aware that artifacts expire over time, and they are not officially tested versions.

 ## Code style

 We mandate reference style for our overlays.
-Please visit [DTO Syntax](https://source.android.com/docs/core/architecture/dto/syntax#reference) page to learn more.
+Please visit the [DTO Syntax](https://source.android.com/docs/core/architecture/dto/syntax#reference) page to learn more.

 If your existing overlay uses `target-path`, then the Android documentation does not show a clear migration path.
 Below is an example of how to convert them: